Download the Explore Bay of Plenty APP

 • Mixture of gravel, boardwalk and road

-• Start or finish at Ōmokoroa Boat Club or Wairoa River Reserve
+• Start or finish at the Ōmokoroa Boat Club or Wairoa River Reserve

-Other entry/exit options at Lynley Park Drive, Huharua Park, Jess Road and Newnham Road
+Other entry/exit options at Lynley Park Drive, Lakeside Terrace, Huharua Park, Jess Road and Newnham Road

-• Ōmokoroa Boat Club is 23km from the Tauranga CBD; Wairoa River Reserve is 10km from the Tauranga CBD
+• Ōmokoroa Boat Club is 23km from the Tauranga city centre; Wairoa River Reserve is 10km from the Tauranga city centre

 • This is a popular recreation recreational ride due to its undulating scenery and proximity to the harbour and Wairoa River